mfkiwl/raisin64-docs/_sources/tools.rst

 This will produce an ELF that can be manipulated with objdump, objcopy, etc.

-An example of the assembly process is in `assemble.sh <https://github.com/ChrisPVille/raisin64-cpu/blob/master/support/assemble.sh>`_ which takes an input assembly file, produces the assembled ELF, extracts the ``.text`` and ``.data`` sections (containing the instruction and data memories respectively), finally converting them from hex to ASCII using the xxd utility.
+An example of the assembly process is in `assemble.sh <https://github.com/ChrisPVille/raisin64-cpu/blob/master/support/assemble.sh>`_ which takes an input assembly file, produces the assembled ELF, prints, and extracts the ``.text`` and ``.data`` sections (containing the instruction and data memories respectively).
+Finally, it converts the converting the output files from hex to ASCII using the xxd utility.
 The result is suitable for the ``$readmemh`` Verilog command:

 .. code-block:: shell